Paint.NET

 To rotate an image by angles other than 90° or 180° see the Move Tool section.

-Apply Embedded Color Profile icon Apply Embedded Color Profile
+Color Profile icon Color Profile

+Clicking this menu item opens a dialog which allows the application of embedded or external color profiles.
 This feature is especially useful to convert images to their 'true' color profile.

 Example - Apply Embedded Color Profile